-A measure to show the level of capital held compared to the level that is required, taking into account the risks we face.
+A measure to show the level of capital held compared to the level that is required, accounting for the risks we face.

-We target capital coverage to remain within our risk appetite.
+We target capital coverage to the Board’s risk appetite range of 140% to 180% of our SCR.
 We also aim to maintain a rating in the ‘A’ range from our credit rating agencies.
-Both of these aims were satisfied in 2015.

 The number of complaints we received during the year as a proportion of the average number of in-force policies.